agrc/gis.utah.gov/_posts/_posts/2018-12-06-submit-new-trails-for-governors-1000-miles-campaign.md

 We are looking for shapefiles, maps, or comprehensive descriptions for any new trail meeting the criteria shown below.
 Please send all submissions to [chris@bikeutah.org](mailto:chris@bikeutah.org) and make sure to include your name, project name, location, distance, and a short description of the type of infrastructure.
-As soon as we verify the information, we will put it all [here](https://docs.google.com/spreadsheets/d/1QkSaARZNNcgHQZKaW2sVoCJ4cnSKIk4nVca29y_6l-w/edit#gid=0) where it will be shared with the Governor&#39;s office and public.
+As soon as we verify the information, we will put it all [here](https://docs.google.com/spreadsheets/d/1QkSaARZNNcgHQZKaW2sVoCJ4cnSKIk4nVca29y_6l-w/edit#gid=0) where it will be shared with the Governor's office and public.
 A storymap is also being created for displaying this data as the campaign progresses.

 ##So, what counts?